 How often do tweets max out their character limits?
 What’s the average length of a tweet?
 To answer these questions, I turned to a set of tweets collected by Chang, Caverlee, and Lee in the fall of 2009.
 Filtering out retweets, I was left with over four million of them, of which over 2% used their entire 140 characters.

 The shape of the character distribution is fascinating.
 One-word tweets are understandably very rare, but it doesn’t take long for the distribution to reach its first mode at 35 characters.
 The curve gradually and smoothly trails off to a local minimum around 116 characters, before positively spiking after 135.
 The average length is a bit more than 68 characters and the median a bit lower at 62.
 It looks like a lot of tweetable ideas can be expressed in five or ten words, and there’s a lot of people valiently trying to squeeze in something that’s slightly too big for the text box.

-I’m now curious whether the spike at 140 characters has more to do with where the character limit is set or the very fact that there is one at all.
-If Twitter had set the maximum at (say) 160 characters, would the distribution eventually drop off to zero, or would we gobble up the extra four-or-so words and get stuck at the different character limit?
+I’m curious whether the spike at 140 characters has more to do with where the character limit is set or the very fact that there is one at all.
+Since the initial publication of this post, Twitter has doubled the number of characters it allows in a tweet.
+How has this affected the distribution of tweet lengths?